-- Border rejections provide a good indicator of key trade standards compliance challenges
+- Import rejections provide a good indicator of key trade standards compliance challenges.

-- The estimated value of border rejections is lower than expected but constitutes only the tip of the iceberg
+- The estimated value of import rejections is lower than expected but constitutes only the tip of the iceberg.

-- Systematic tools for standards compliance capacity assessment and benchmarking are needed and the newly proposed Standards Compliance Capacity Index (SCCI) represents a first step in this direction
+- Systematic tools for standards compliance capacity assessment and benchmarking are needed and the newly proposed Trade Standards Compliance Capacity Indices (TSCCI) represent a first step in this direction.

 The TSCR is part of UNIDO’s advocacy work and is to become a periodic publication.
-A second edition is already under preparation.
-To download the 2010 report in English (pdf) click the downloads in the right hand box.
+To download the 2010 Global TSCR and the 2013 Regional TSCR for East Asia (pdf) click the downloads in the right hand box.